mitchchn/mitchchn.github.io/_posts/2014-05-06-coding-for-journalists-p1.md

 <img src="/public/img/confession.png">

 All code, no matter the language, is written in plain text.
-Plain text documents are those that don't allow any formatting, including fonts, colours, and sizes.
+Plain text documents are those that don't allow for any formatting, such as applying fonts, colours, and sizes.
 Documents that permit formatting are called rich text.

 <figure>
     <img src="/public/img/plaintext.png" width="49%">